Raquelb2021/holbertonschool-AirBnB_clone/README.md

 ## storage:
-In this project we were suposed to store our data on a Json file,
+In this project we were suposed to store our data on a Json file
+  __file_path: string - path to the JSON file (ex: file.json)
+  __objects: dictionary - empty but will store all objects by <class name>.id

 console:

 ## testing: